fontina-petrakopoulou/fontina-petrakopoulou.github.io/index.md

 I work on the simulation, evaluation and optimization of energy conversion processes based both on conventional and renewable resources.

+![See available positions at our university] (/http://fontina-petrakopoulou.github.io/available-positions/)

 I am particularly interested in:

 - The simulation of novel hybrid and other advanced energy conversion systems (also for polygeneration),